Honeywell International Inc. (NASDAQ:HON) Shares Sold by Indiana Trust & Investment Management CO

 Indiana Trust & Investment Management CO lessened its holdings in Honeywell International Inc. (NASDAQ:HON – Free Report) by 3.5% in the 3rd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
 The firm owned 5,513 shares of the conglomerate’s stock after selling 200 shares during the period.
 Indiana Trust & Investment Management CO’s holdings in Honeywell International were worth $1,018,000 as of its most recent SEC filing.

-Several other hedge funds and other institutional investors have also modified their holdings of HON.
-Ironwood Wealth Management LLC. boosted its position in shares of Honeywell International by 2.9% in the first quarter.
-Ironwood Wealth Management LLC. now owns 3,598 shares of the conglomerate’s stock worth $700,000 after buying an additional 100 shares during the period.
+Other hedge funds and other institutional investors have also modified their holdings of the company.
+Ironwood Wealth Management LLC. boosted its position in Honeywell International by 2.9% during the first quarter.
+Ironwood Wealth Management LLC. now owns 3,598 shares of the conglomerate’s stock valued at $700,000 after purchasing an additional 100 shares during the last quarter.
 Fairfield Bush & CO. boosted its position in Honeywell International by 5.4% during the first quarter.
 Fairfield Bush & CO. now owns 9,581 shares of the conglomerate’s stock valued at $1,864,000 after purchasing an additional 492 shares during the last quarter.
 United Bank boosted its position in Honeywell International by 25.0% during the first quarter.
 United Bank now owns 8,404 shares of the conglomerate’s stock valued at $1,635,000 after purchasing an additional 1,683 shares during the last quarter.
 Mirae Asset Global Investments Co.
 Ltd. boosted its position in Honeywell International by 31.7% during the first quarter.
 Mirae Asset Global Investments Co.
 Ltd. now owns 780,906 shares of the conglomerate’s stock valued at $151,949,000 after purchasing an additional 187,936 shares during the last quarter.
 Finally, AMI Investment Management Inc. boosted its position in Honeywell International by 16.8% during the first quarter.
 AMI Investment Management Inc. now owns 1,149 shares of the conglomerate’s stock valued at $224,000 after purchasing an additional 165 shares during the last quarter.
 Institutional investors and hedge funds own 74.61% of the company’s stock.

-A number of analysts recently issued reports on the company.
-StockNews.com raised Honeywell International from a “hold” rating to a “buy” rating in a research report on Friday, November 3rd.
-Royal Bank of Canada reissued a “sector perform” rating and set a $210.00 price objective on shares of Honeywell International in a research report on Thursday, November 30th.
-Finally, Wells Fargo & Company reduced their price objective on Honeywell International from $205.00 to $190.00 in a research report on Monday, October 9th.
-One research analyst has rated the stock with a sell rating, five have given a hold rating and four have assigned a buy rating to the stock.
-Based on data from MarketBeat, the stock presently has an average rating of “Hold” and an average price target of $211.60.

-In other Honeywell International news, Director Darius Adamczyk sold 41,000 shares of the company’s stock in a transaction that occurred on Wednesday, November 22nd.
-The stock was sold at an average price of $191.72, for a total value of $7,860,520.00.
-Following the completion of the transaction, the director now owns 180,453 shares of the company’s stock, valued at approximately $34,596,449.16.
-The transaction was disclosed in a legal filing with the SEC, which is available at this hyperlink.
-0.45% of the stock is owned by insiders.

 Honeywell International Stock Up 0.7 %